• Post a Project

 Buyers rely on AI for brand recommendations, pre-purchase research, information about features and capabilities, and more.
 This is evident in the rise of zero-click searches.

 When they’re learning about the various solutions offered by vendors, today’s prospects don’t necessarily encounter alternative views or check other sources.
-They’ll ask follow-up questions and eventually move from an AI-generated response straight to a brand website – could be yours or could be a competitor’s – giving AI answers a lot of impact on customer decision-making.
+They’ll ask follow-up questions and eventually move from an AI-generated response straight to a brand website – could be yours or a competitor’s – giving AI answers a significant impact on customer decision-making.

-Traditional search occupies a single point in a buyer journey that leads people to check out many channels and platforms.
+Traditional search occupies a single point in a buyer journey, whereas people check out many channels and platforms.
 AI search, in contrast, is increasingly located in a single place: the AI search platform or answer engine.
-This is where prospects keep asking more questions, iterating on their prompts, perusing AI-generated comparison tables, or running deep research dives based on their pain points.
+This is where prospects keep asking more questions, iterate on their prompts, peruse AI-generated comparison tables, or run deep research dives based on their pain points.

 Note that AI searches tend to be ongoing conversations.
 Visitors are more engaged, with sessions lasting an average of 8 to 13 minutes, far longer than quick hit-and-run Google searches.